When setting up your calendar, think carefully about how to organize sub-calendars, and how to use the custom event fields.

 You could implement the work process by having team members select the step of the process they’re on and add the event to their sub-calendar.
 Then, when they finish their step and need to send the step to the next individual, they select the next step to be done and move the event to the correct team member’s calendar.
 More details here.

-6. Use custom event field to assign a task or event to a specific person
+7. Assign a task or event to a specific person

 If you’re not using sub-calendars to designate individuals, you can use custom event fields to do so.
 However, instead of moving an event to an individual’s sub-calendar, you would simply select the correct person from the custom event field.
 It’s similar to the example above of using a work process.